syntithenai/opensnips/README.md

 ## Overview

 !!
 This project is a work in progress.
-The documentation is ahead of the function but it does build and run on x86_64.
+The documentation is in places, ahead of the function but it does build and run on a x86_64 Linux Desktop.

 This repository is a docker-compose suite integrating [Snips AI](http://snips.ai)  and [RASA AI](http://rasa.ai) and [Kaldi](https://github.com/alumae/kaldi-gstreamer-server) and [Meeka@home](http://meekamusic.com) to create a 100% open source implementation of the [Hermes MQTT protocol](https://github.com/snipsco/snips-platform-documentation/wiki/6.--Miscellaneous#hermes-protocol) used by Snips.

+## Features

+The repository developed to allow running the Hermes protocol on a Linux laptop or server.
+Most of the services will work fine on a Raspberry Pi but some hacks(temporary swap file) are required for building some services.

+By using RASA core as the basis of a replacement for the Snips Skills server, it is possible to use machine learning to control the flow of conversation and develop extended interactions that go beyond confirmations and form wizards.

+By using RASA NLU and Kaldi ASR, it is possible to build training pipelines locally so that changing ASR and/or NLU models is as easy as saving a file.
+Kaldi also provides a distinct websockets interface that can be used from Android with [Konele](http://kaljurand.github.io/K6nele/about/).

+The opensnips hotword service is extended to use piwho to identify the speaker from their voice (ack [Greg](https://github.com/oziee/hotword) ).
+[Piwho is not working at the moment but the hotword service for snowboy is otherwise fine.]

+<br><br>
+Note that the official Snips services are highly optimised to perform with large data sets on minimum hardware and includes quality software with error checking, logging and testing and is suitable for commercial deployments.

+This repository is intended for developers who want to hack on Snips.

+__Many thanks to the teams at Snips, RASA and Kaldi for their ongoing contribution to realising the future of talking to our tech.
+Namaste.__

 <br>